santhoshramanathan/tekton-ace-example/README.md

 ## Instructions

+You will need your RHOS adminstrator to grant your user and namespace pipeline access rights OR follow other tekton tutorial instructions for creating a service account for pipelines.

-For use in conjunction with source Git repos - https://github.com/DAVEXACOM/ibm-ace-mqc-soe-ms2-build
+For use in conjunction with source Git repos - https://github.com/DAVEXACOM/ibm-ace-mqc-soe-ms2-build ACE MS 2 is a standalone ACE restful service that returns a string in an array after whatever data is passed in.

 src\Dockerfile in this repos is copy of the docker file in https://github.com/DAVEXACOM/ibm-ace-mqc-soe-ms2-build

-acemsdep\ibmace.yaml creates the deployment config in RHOS and has a copy in the https://github.com/DAVEXACOM/ibm-ace-mqc-soe-ms2-build acemsdep\create-tt-acems2-service.yaml - a service definition to expose the ace deployment created by tekton - I have not included this in the pipeline - I manually create it in RHOS acemsdep\create-tt-acems2-route.yaml - a route definition to expose the ace deployment created by tekton - I have not included this in the pipeline - I manually create it in RHOS tekton directory has the tekton YAML files for building and deploying with
+acemsdep\ibmace.yaml creates the deployment config in RHOS and has a copy in the https://github.com/DAVEXACOM/ibm-ace-mqc-soe-ms2-build

+acemsdep\create-tt-acems2-service.yaml - a service definition to expose the ace deployment created by tekton - I have not included this in the pipeline - I manually create it in RHOS

+acemsdep\create-tt-acems2-route.yaml - a route definition to expose the ace deployment created by tekton - I have not included this in the pipeline - I manually create it in RHOS

+tekton directory has the tekton YAML files for building and deploying with

 	a) Kaniko - do not use these - kaniko has a restriction that it must run as root.
 ACE builds don't allow that.
 The pipeline works but the image crashloops.
 Wait until Kaniko remove the restriction.

 	b) Buildah - I took the published standard Buildah clustertask and refactored it as a ("user") task with parameter and resource settings that are a match for Kaniko.
 This way the rest of the tekton artifacts remain unchanged and Kaniko and buildah source-to-image( build and push) tasks can be swapped in and out when Kaniko has the root user restriction removed at some point.

-Use OC CREATE commands to load the tekton artifacts into your RHOS environment resources.yaml source-to-image-buildah.yaml deploy-using-kubectl-common.yaml
+Use OC CREATE commands to load the tekton artifacts into your RHOS environment

+resources.yaml
+source-to-image-buildah.yaml
+deploy-using-kubectl-common.yaml